robbintt/outlines/talks/SFPython_HolidayParty_RaymondHettinger_20171207.md

 I use sphinx to prepare my talks / slide decks.
 Never intend to go back to Powerpoint.

 I am a manufacturer of Python Programmers.
 I take someone good at something and make them good at something plus Python programming.

+## Questions from the end of the talk

+I didn't really record them all.

+- (Mentions offhand he has an OCaml background)
+- Q: Why can't I use a value `use_slots = True` instead of manually adding slots
+    - Raymond: I expect some discussion this week on python-dev about that.
+Solution is probably that the class decorator will return a new class with the slots in it.
+It's a little late to turn it on and off with true/false.
+The present design doesn't preclude that feature.
+We need to avoid making it impossible.
+Also because no one who reviewed the pep and no one thought of it, or eric wanted to do it that way.

 ## Python 3.7